La Alhambra Museum

 Museum of Fine Arts

 This museum in Granada preserves important works of art starting from the 16th century, including pieces by Alonso Cano and Machuca.
 Especially noteworthy is the sculpture El Entierro de Cristo (The Burial of Christ) by Jacobo Florentino.
 Other art objects from former convents and churches in Granada can also be admired.
 Palace of Carlos V. Alhambra.
-Microbus-Alhambra.
-Open: Summer (April through September): Tuesday 2:30pm to 7:45pm.
-Wednesday to Saturday 9am to 7:45pm.
-Sunday 9am to 2pm.
-Winter (October through March): Tuesday 2:30pm to 6pm.
-Wednesday to Saturday 9am to 6pm.
+Microbus-Alhambra (C3).
+Open: Summer (April 1st through October 14th): Tuesday to Saturday 9am to 8pm.
+Sunday and bank holidays 9am to 3pm.
+Winter (October15th through March 31st): Tuesday to Saturday 9am to 6pm.
 Sunday and bank holidays 9am to 3pm.
 Admission is free for for EU nationals.
 Other countries: 1,5 euros.

 Royal Chapel Museum